Fundamental group of Galois covers of degree 5 surfaces: Calculations of the fundamental group

 \subsection{A union of the 4-point quartic degeneration and a plane}

 In this subsection, we take a degeneration of a quartic surface to a plane arrangement with a $4$-point.

-The Hilbert scheme of del Pezzo surfaces of degree 5 contains reducible surfaces that consist in a general degree 4 complete intersection $F$ of type $(2,2)$ in $\mathbb P^ 4$ (which is itself a del Pezzo surface), plus a plane $P$ meeting $F$ along a line.
+The Hilbert scheme of del Pezzo surfaces of degree 5 contains reducible surfaces that consist in a general degree 4 complete intersection $F$ of type $(2,2)$ in $\mathbb{CP}^ 4$ (which is itself a del Pezzo surface), plus a plane $P$ meeting $F$ along a line.

 We can show that the configuration shown in Figure \ref{case6} is a limit of smooth del Pezzo surfaces of degree 5.
-Indeed, the surface $F$ can degenerate to the union of 4 planes filling up the subdivided square in Figure \ref{case6}: Simply degenerate the two quadrics cutting out $F$ in two general quadric cones with the same vertex (which is then the 4-tuple point $p$ that is common to the 4 planes).
-In this degeneration the lines contained in $F$, which are 16, are mapped to the following configuration of lines: Take a general quadric $Q$ in $\mathbb P^ 4$, it cuts each of the 4 lines through $p$ in two points; then on each of the 4 planes take the four lines pairwise joining the pairs of points not on the same line through $p$, these are the 16 limits in question.
+Indeed, the surface $F$ can degenerate to the union of 4 planes filling up the subdivided square in Figure \ref{case6}: Simply degenerate the two quadrics cutting out $F$ in two general quadric cones with the same vertex (which is then the 4-tuple point $5$ that is common to the 4 planes).
+In this degeneration the number of lines contained in $F$, which is 16, is mapped to the following configuration of lines: Take a general quadric $Q$ in $\mathbb{CP}^4$, it cuts each of the 4 lines through 4-tuple point $5$ in two points; then on each of the 4 planes take the 4 lines pairwise joining the pairs of points not on the same line through 4-tuple point $5$, these are the 16 limits in question.
 Then a general plane through a line on $F$ goes to a plane like the ``rightmost top'' plane in Figure \ref{case6}.